nelsonic/indieweb-elixir/README.markdown

 Koype is licensed under AGPLv3.
 The complete license text is available in the repository [here][license].

+## Finanical Support

+This project is used in publically open projects by [black.af](https://black.af).
+However, at the time of writing, not enoug funds are being raised in order to support this development.
+Become a backer on [Patreon][patreon] or [Liberapay][liberapay] to support this project finanically. _Anything_ helps!

 [indieweb]: https://indieweb.org
 [koype]: https://koype.net
 [fortress]: https://fortress.black.af